What is olaparib?

 Other health problems and medicines

 Tell your doctor about any other health problems you have.
 You should also tell them about any other medicines you are taking or have taken recently.
 This includes any medicines taken without a prescription and herbal medicines.
 This is because olaparib might affect how some other medicines work.
 And some other medicines might affect how well olaparib works.
-Your doctor will talk to you about whether olaparib is suitable for you.
+After discussing about your health problems and other medications, your doctor will then be able to help you understand if olaparib is a treatment option for you.

 If you have problems with your kidneys, your doctor may change the amount of olaparib (dose) you take.